 The words profit and maximisation do not appear in this statement of a company director’s duties.
 Certainly it can be argued that the obligation to ‘promote the success of the company for the benefit of its members’ implies a duty to generate a profit, or at least a positive cash flow, but to suggest that there is a legal obligation to maximise that profit is clearly wrong.
 Indeed the obligation is severely constrained, as is clear from sub-paragraphs a–f.

 In that case what the law requires is that judgement be exercised, and tax avoidance may not be sound judgement.
-It is easy to argue, for example, that tax avoidance by companies is harmful to employees, who benefit from the services that corporation tax pays for and which might not otherwise be available.
-Tax avoidance may also be harmful to the members, who may have to pay more tax as a result in a personal capacity.
-And it may harm the long-term interests of the company itself, whether by reason of risk of tax challenge or because the directors believe that the resources they need from the state may not be available to them.
+It is easy to argue, for example, that tax avoidance by companies is harmful to employees, who benefit from the services that corporation tax pays for and which might not otherwise be available but it is not much harder to see that corporate tax avoidance can also be harmful to the shareholders of a company, who may have to pay more tax as a result in a personal capacity.
+In addition, corporate tax avoidance can even be harmful to the company itself since if the practice becomes widespread the consequence will, inevitably, be that reduced resources are available to the state.
+That in turn will means less infrastructure, training and other investment by the state and there is no doubt that companies could suffer as a consequence of that.
 It could even harm commercial prospects, as Starbucks are finding with customers now boycotting its stores.

 So if in UK law there is no duty to maximise profits, there is no duty to minimise tax bills, which many think the obvious corollary.
 Seeing tax as an expense in a profit and loss account is possibly dubious anyway.
 As Cameron makes clear, he sees tax not as a cost to a company but a distribution to society, more akin to a dividend to shareholders than an expense.
 What is left is a very clear duty to exercise judgement on this issue, which Ed Miliband noted before Cameron when promoting the idea of responsible capitalism.
 There is even doubt as to whether tax avoidance can be reconciled with the legal obligations of company directors because it is clearly damaging to the interests of pension fund members, employees, the long-term stability of the company and therefore its suppliers, customers and others.